NVE/ebm/docs/docs-old/input.md

 building_category and TEK are jointly used as identifiers.
 All values must be known by EBM.

  - building_category name of building category
- - TEK Available values are listed in TEK_ID.csv

 #### Available building categories